-All systems which actively intervene to help defuse critical driving situations and prevent accidents from happening come under active safety.
-Driver assistance systems such as ESP, Brake Assist, Front Assist and Side Assist are of central importance in this respect.
-The active safety systems include the following, for example:
+All systems which actively intervene to help defuse critical driving situations and prevent accidents from happening come under the heading of active safety.
+Driver assistance systems such as ESC, Brake Assist, Front Assist and Side Assist are of central importance in this respect.
+The active safety systems include the below systems.

-The Electronic Stabilisation Control (ESC) detects critical situations at an early stage, and takes action to stop skidding and help bring your Volkswagen safely under control.
+Functionality: Our Electronic Stabilization Control (ESC) detects critical situations at an early stage, and takes action to stop skidding and help bring your car safely back under control.

 Seatbelts, generally known as ‘safety belts’, serve to safeguard passengers in case of collision, accidents or sudden braking.
 It saves passengers from major injuries.
 Abiding by the Indian law and always wearing seatbelts while driving results in reduced risk of injuries.

 - Seat belts are the most effective means of reducing the risk of serious and fatal injuries in the case of an accident.
 For the protection of the driver and of all vehicle occupants, the seat belts must always be fastened properly when the vehicle is in motion.

 - Never travel with children or babies being carried on somebody's lap and fastened with the same belt.